Start mule by running

 <MULE_HOME>/bin/mule or starting Mule as a service.
 By default, applications in the

-<MULE_HOME>/apps directory will be deployed.
-You can also designate specific applications to start (separated by the colon - :) and Mule 3.0 will respect the order when starting the applications.
-In this scenario, only the applications specified will be started.
+<MULE_HOME>/apps directory are deployed.
+You can also designate specific applications to start (separated by the colon - :) and Mule 3 respects the order when starting the applications.
+In this scenario, only the applications specified are started.

 Start Mule by specifying an app to run:

 From this moment, Mule checks every three seconds for the

 $MULE_HOME/apps/foo/mule-config.xml updates.
 One can update the application jar contents and touch/modify this file to have Mule reload the config and class modifications.

 Note: When using the